Freestyle Chess Grand Slam Tour

-The Freestyle Chess Grand Slam Tour is a series of Chess960 tournaments in 2025 organized by Freestyle Chess Operations.
-It will consist of five "Grand Slam" tournaments following a format similar to the Freestyle Chess G.O.A.T.
+The Freestyle Chess Grand Slam Tour was a series of Chess960 tournaments in 2025 organized by Freestyle Chess Operations.
+It consisted of five "Grand Slam" tournaments following a format similar to the Freestyle Chess G.O.A.T.
 Challenge, held in 2024.
-Players will score points based on placement in each event.
-The player with the highest score at the end of the year will become the Freestyle Chess Champion.
+Players scored points based on placement in each event, with the player with the highest score at the end of the year becoming the Freestyle Chess Champion.

+The final event of the tour was held in Cape Town, South Africa, in December 2025.
+Levon Aronian went undefeated, beating Magnus Carlsen to win the event.
+Due to his performance in previous rounds, Carlsen, who won two of the five events, was the overall winner of the tour.
+The top six players — Carlsen, Aronian, Fabiano Caruana, Vincent Keymer, Javokhir Sindarov, and Arjun Erigaisi — qualified to the FIDE Freestyle Chess World Championship 2026.

 Background

 The tour was co-founded by five-time World Chess Champion Magnus Carlsen and German investor Jan Henric Buettner.
 Carlsen has been an advocate for Chess960 as an alternative to classical chess that eliminates opening preparation and theory due to its randomized starting positions.
 While previous Chess960 tournaments largely utilized rapid time controls, Carlsen proposed using slower time controls, believing the variant requires more time for thought.

 Carlsen reportedly pitched his idea of a Chess960 tournament using slower time controls to Buettner when they met at the Qatar Masters Open in 2023.
 "Freestyle Chess" was devised as a more marketable name for the variant, and in February 2024, the Freestyle Chess G.O.A.T.
 Challenge was held in Buettner's Weissenhaus resort.
 Following the event, plans were announced for a tour spanning multiple continents, starting with an event in India in November and further events in Weissenhaus, New York, Cartagena and Cape Town in 2025, and Australia in 2026.
 In April 2024, the event in India was revealed to have been put on hold.

 In July 2024, Left Lane Capital invested $12 million in the venture.
 By October 2024, dates were confirmed for three events in Weissenhaus in February, New York in July and Cape Town in December.
 The prize fund for each event was set to be $750,000, with plans to raise it to $1 million for future events.